 Q: Is my child too young for Speech & Language Therapy?

 A: The importance of early intervention has been well researched and documented.
 Early intervention is key to helping children with their speech, language and communication development.
 Therapy at this age often involves working on appropriate strategies with carers/parents in order to promote the development of communication in everyday situations.
 We would advise all parents who have concerns regarding their child’s speech, language and communication to have an assessment as soon as possible.
-Check out our Speech & Language Development page or call us if you have any concerns about your child’s development.

 Q: Are all the Speech and Language Therapists working for Sparking Speech fully qualified?